vicodevv/vicodevv/README.md

 ### Hi there, my name is Victor 👋

-- 🔭  I’m currently working on building simple tools, frontend UI using React and backend REST APIs using Express with Typescript and SpringBoot.
-When I'm not building simple tools, I'm on LeetCode solving problems on data structures and algorithm.
+- 🔭  I’m currently working on building frontend UI using React and Angular and also backend APIs using Nest, Express with Typescript and SpringBoot.
+When I'm not building software, I'm on LeetCode solving problems on data structures and algorithm.
 I'm also interested in Distributed Systems Architecture (Microservices, Event-Driven, and RESTful Services)
 - 📫 You can reach me via my email: victoroomoniyi@gmail.com
 - 😄 Pronouns: He/Him
 ### Technology Stacks